 Read more: Why Science Communication Matters to SINTEF

-#SINTEFblog is the perfect place for SINTEF researchers in all areas to get the attention of potential industry partners, other researchers and those who are interested in new technologies.
+#SINTEFblog is the perfect place for SINTEF research scientists in all areas to get the attention of potential industry partners, other academics and those who are interested in new technologies.
 So, if you work for SINTEF and want to write a blog about your research, there’s no need to delay.
+The blog is also open to our partners in the various projects we are involved in.

 All you have to do is follow these easy steps to write a first draft.
 Don’t worry about perfection!
 The blog editors will help you add the finishing touches, and of course deal with the technical aspects of getting it published.